Have you ever wondered if your bike is the right size for you?

-The inseam is the length from your crotch to the bottom of your leg.
-It’s expressed in either inch (North America) or centimeters (Europe) depending on where you’re located.
+The inseam measurement for a bike refers to the length from your crotch to the bottom of your leg, expressed in either inches or centimeters.
+Sometimes, it’s also referred to as the inside leg measurement.

 How to measure your inseam at home

 - A large book, preferably around A4 size and 1” thick

 Follow these steps to accurately measure your inseam at home.

 - Wear cycling bibs.
 Put on the cycling bibs you usually wear when riding your bike.
 This ensures a more accurate measurement.

 - Remove footwear.
 Take off your shoes and socks to get a precise inseam measurement without any added height.

 - Find a suitable surface.
 Locate a flat, hard surface at home, such as a hardwood or tiled floor, to ensure accurate measurements.